lessthen3/GGPO4ALL/README.md

 ## What's Different

+#### Addition of TCP

+GGPO originally only supported UDP but now GGPO4ALL supports TCP and UDP!

 #### Removal of callbacks

 GGPO4ALL functions different from the original GGPO whereas instead of setting and forgetting some obscure function pointers and just letting GGPO rip, I instead elected to just expose functionality for doing the networking directly with functions that allow end-users to implement any custom networking logic they desire.